Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 What sets Cuis apart from other Smalltalk systems is the focus on the original values of the Smalltalk project at Xerox PARC, and an active attitude towards system complexity: Just keep it to a minimum!

-There is more to be said about Cuis, its goals and ideas.
+There is more to be said about Cuis.
 Please see the [Documentation](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/).

 ## Running Cuis